joshuabvarghese/Employee_Manager_App/README.md

 # Features

 Employee Management: Add, view, update, and delete employee records.

 Spring Boot API: Backend API developed with Spring Boot, providing endpoints to handle HTTP requests for managing employee data.

 Spring Data JPA: Utilizes Spring Data JPA to interact with the MySQL database and perform database operations.

 Angular Frontend: User interface created with Angular, allowing seamless navigation and interaction with employee records.

 Angular Forms: Utilizes Angular Forms to handle input validation and data submission for employee records.

 Angular Routing: Implements Angular routing for smooth navigation between different components and views.

 Angular Services: Uses Angular Services to manage data retrieval and communication with the backend API.

 HTTP Communication: Handles HTTP requests and responses for communication between the frontend and backend.

-You can now perform CRUD operations on employee records through the user interface.
+Can  perform CRUD operations on employee records through the user interface.